Kelly Clarkson Showcases Cinched Waist In Flowing Dress While Singing Classic Whitney Houston Tune

 — The Kelly Clarkson Show (@KellyClarksonTV) October 24, 2019

-Kelly’s opening performances on her talk show have become one of the best parts of her talk show.
+Kelly’s opening performances have become one of the best parts of her talk show.
 The singer has already covered hits by artists such as Reba McEntire, Britney Spears, Joan Jett, Prince, Madonna, Cher, Annie Lennox, Miley Cyrus, Lizzo, Sheryl Crow, Carrie Underwood, and many others.

 Of course, Kelly’s gorgeous outfits have been showing off her slimmer figure as she’s admitted that she’s dropped a significant amount of weight recently.